 The lungs are divided into sections called lobes.
 The left lung is made up of two lobes and the right lung is made up of three lobes.

 A lobectomy is a surgical procedure to remove one (or more) of these lobes.
-Please see the diagram on the next page for more information.
+Please see the diagram below for more information.